CamelCaseName/HPVR/README.md

 [x] interact with most necessary Buttons in Main Menu UI

+[ ] interact with dropdowns

+[ ] interact with sliders/scrollviews correctly

-[ ] interact with other controls apart from buttons (dropdown, sliders, etc.)
+[ ] interact with the color selection

 [x] load into the house